AleCornejoR/particle-proxy-dist/README.md

 # Particle Analysis Project

-This project is a Python-based application designed to analyze particles in an image.
-It includes functionalities for particle detection, visualization, and calculation of metrics such as the closest pair of particles.
-Additionally, the application now supports generating a mesh of triangles between detected particles using Delaunay triangulation.
+The **Particle Analysis Project** is a Python-based application designed to automate the process of detecting, analyzing, and visualizing particles in images.
+It provides a set of tools for particle detection using advanced image processing techniques, calculates relevant metrics such as the closest pair of particles, and visualizes the results in intuitive plots.
+The project leverages the power of libraries such as OpenCV, NumPy, SciPy, and Matplotlib to perform tasks like image binarization, contour detection, and Delaunay triangulation.
+This makes it ideal for applications in scientific analysis, material science, and medical image processing, where particle detection and measurement are essential.

+The project is organized in a modular way to ensure easy integration into other systems.
+It includes functionalities to process multiple sample images, visualize particle distributions, and calculate distances between particles.
+This can be useful in fields such as microscopy, material analysis, or any area where particle tracking is crucial.

+Key highlights include:
+- **Customizable Image Preprocessing**: Allows for adjustments to enhance the detection of particles in varying lighting conditions.
+- **Particle Detection**: Automatically detects particles based on contours and centroid calculation.
+- **Distance Calculation**: Computes the closest pair of particles and visualizes the result.
+- **Triangular Mesh Visualization**: Uses Delaunay triangulation to visualize the relationships between particles in a mesh format.
+- **Scalability**: Easily extendable to handle new data formats, more complex images, or additional particle metrics.

 ---

 ## Features

+- **Particle Detection**:
-- **Particle Detection:** Detect particles using contours and centroids.
+  - Detects particles in images through contour detection and centroid calculation.
+  - Provides preprocessing options like Gaussian blur and CLAHE (Contrast Limited Adaptive Histogram Equalization) to enhance image quality and improve particle visibility.
+  - Handles different types of images, including those with varying resolutions and background noise.

-- **Visualization:**
+- **Visualization**:
-  - Plot all detected particles and their centroids.
+  - **Particle Visualization**: Plots all detected particles and highlights their centroids for easy interpretation.
-  - Highlight the closest pair of particles and draw a line between them (optional).
+  - **Closest Pair Visualization**: Optionally, highlights the closest pair of particles and draws a line between them to visualize the minimum distance.
-  - Generate and visualize a mesh of triangles connecting all particles (optional).
+  - **Triangular Mesh**: Visualizes the particles' relationships using Delaunay triangulation, showing how particles are connected in the form of a mesh.
+  - **Customizable Plots**: Provides the flexibility to adjust the display, including axis labels, gridlines, and legends for better presentation.

+- **Metrics Calculation**:
-- **Metrics Calculation:** Find the closest pair of particles based on their distances.
+  - **Closest Pair of Particles**: Calculates the distance between the closest pair of particles based on their centroids and visualizes the result.
+  - **Scalable Distance Calculations**: Capable of handling large sets of particles and computing their distances efficiently.
+  - **Dynamic Updates**: The particle distance and mesh updates in real time as new images are processed.

+- **Extensibility**:
+  - Designed in a modular way, allowing easy extension or integration into other projects.
-- **Extensibility:** Modular design with `Particle` and `ParticleCalculator` classes for easy integration into other projects.
+  - The `Particle` and `ParticleCalculator` classes can be used independently for particle detection and distance analysis, respectively.

+- **Sample Image Processing**:
+  - Can handle multiple sample images in a batch process, making it suitable for large-scale analyses where consistency across multiple images is necessary.
+  - Ability to configure image paths for easy integration into different workflows.

+- **Scale Calculation**:
+  - **Image Calibration**: Computes the scale of images based on a reference image with a known physical size.
+  - Adjusts the measurements and outputs distances in user-defined units (e.g., micrometers).

 ---